-3. Integrity:
+3. Integrity, honesty and good character:

+Senior Counsel must:

-Integrity and honesty: Senior Counsel must be worthy of confidence and implicit trust by the judiciary and their colleagues at all times, so as to advance the open, fair and efficient administration of justice.
+- (a) be worthy of confidence and implicit trust by the judiciary and their colleagues at all times, so as to advance the open, fair and efficient administration of justice; - (b) be of good character; and - (c) demonstrate professional respect for and courtesy towards others.